 What is Back Pay?

 Back pay is a common remedy for employment violations involving unpaid wages or benefits.
-In a back pay award, the employer is required to pay the difference between what is owed to an employee and what they were actually paid.
-Anytime an employee loses wages that they are entitled to, they may be able to file a claim for back pay.
+In a back pay award, the employer is required to pay the difference between what is owed to an employee and what he or she was actually paid.
+Anytime employees lose wages to which they are entitled, they may be able to file claims for back pay.